-Genetic testing can confirm the diagnosis of cystic fibrosis in a person who exhibits one or more typical symptoms or has a history of cystic fibrosis in a sibling.
+Genetic testing can confirm the diagnosis of cystic fibrosis in a person who shows one or more typical symptoms or has a sibling with cystic fibrosis.
 Finding two abnormal cystic fibrosis genes (mutations) confirms the diagnosis.
-However, because typical genetic testing does not look for all of the more than 1,900 different cystic fibrosis mutations, failure to detect two mutations does not guarantee the person does not have cystic fibrosis.
-The disease can be diagnosed prenatally by performing genetic testing on the fetus using chorionic villus sampling or amniocentesis (see see Prenatal Diagnostic Testing).
+However, because typical genetic testing does not look for all of the more than 1,900 different cystic fibrosis mutations, failure to detect two mutations does not guarantee the person does not have cystic fibrosis (although the chance of having cystic fibrosis is very low).
+The disease can be diagnosed prenatally by doing genetic testing on the fetus using chorionic villus sampling or amniocentesis (see Prenatal Diagnostic Testing).

-Carrier testing can be performed for prospective parents.
+Carrier testing can be done for people who want to become parents in the future or are looking for prenatal care.
 In particular, relatives of a person with cystic fibrosis may want to know whether they are at increased risk of having children with the disease, and they should be offered genetic testing and counseling.
 A small blood sample is taken to help determine whether a person has a defective cystic fibrosis gene (mutation).
-Unless both prospective parents have at least one such mutation, their children will not have cystic fibrosis.
+Unless both potential parents have at least one such mutation, their children will not have cystic fibrosis.
 If both parents carry a defective cystic fibrosis gene, each pregnancy has a 25% chance of producing a child with cystic fibrosis, a 50% chance of producing a child who is a carrier, and a 25% chance of producing a child with no defective cystic fibrosis genes.

 The severity of cystic fibrosis varies greatly from person to person regardless of age.
 The severity is determined largely by how much the lungs are affected.
-In the United States, half of the people with cystic fibrosis live about 38 years or longer.
+In the United States, half of the people with cystic fibrosis live about 41 years or longer.
 The outlook for longer survival has improved steadily over the past 50 years, mainly because treatments can now postpone some of the changes that occur in the lungs.
-Long-term survival is significantly better in the 10 to 15% of people who do not develop pancreatic problems.
+Long-term survival is significantly better in people who do not develop pancreatic problems.

 However, deterioration is inevitable, leading to loss of lung function and eventually death.
 People with cystic fibrosis usually die of respiratory failure after many years of deteriorating lung function.
 A small number, however, die of heart failure, liver disease, bleeding into the airways, or complications of surgery.
 Despite their many problems, people with cystic fibrosis usually attend school or work until shortly before death.

-A person with cystic fibrosis should have a comprehensive program of therapy directed by a doctor experienced with cystic fibrosis care—usually a pediatrician or an internist—along with a team of other doctors, nurses, a dietitian, social worker, genetics counselor, pharmacist, psychologist, and physical and respiratory therapists.
+A person with cystic fibrosis should have a comprehensive program of therapy directed by a doctor experienced with cystic fibrosis care—usually a pediatrician or an internist—along with a team of other doctors, nurses, a dietitian, and a respiratory therapist and ideally a social worker, genetics counselor, pharmacist, psychologist, and physical therapist.
 The goals of therapy include long-term prevention and treatment of lung and digestive problems and other complications, maintenance of good nutrition, and encouragement of physical activity.

 Children with cystic fibrosis need psychologic and social support because they may be unable to participate in normal childhood activities and may feel isolated.
 Much of the burden of treating a child with cystic fibrosis falls on the parents, who should receive adequate information and training so they can understand the disorder and the reasons for the treatments.

 The treatment of lung problems focuses on preventing airway blockage and controlling infection.
-The person should receive all routine immunizations (see see Overview of Immunization), particularly for those infections that cause respiratory infection, such as Haemophilus influenzae, influenza, measles, pertussis, pneumococcus, and varicella.
+The person should receive all routine immunizations (see Childhood Vaccination Schedule), particularly for those infections that cause respiratory problems, such as Haemophilus influenzae, influenza, measles, pertussis, pneumococcus, and varicella.

 Respiratory tract infections must be treated as early as possible with antibiotics.
 At the first sign of a respiratory tract infection, a sample of coughed-up sputum or a throat culture is collected and tested, so that the infecting organism can be identified and the doctor can choose the drugs most likely to control it.
-Staphylococcus aureus and Pseudomonas species are commonly found.
+Staphylococcus aureus,including methicillin-resistant strains, and Pseudomonas species are commonly found.
 An antibiotic often can be given by mouth (orally), or an antibiotic such as tobramycin or aztreonam can be given in an aerosol mist.
 However, if the infection is severe, antibiotics given by vein (intravenously) may be needed.
 This treatment often requires hospitalization but may be given at home.
-Taking an oral (azithromycin) or aerosol (tobramycin or aztreonam) antibiotic intermittently or continuously may help prevent recurrences of infection and slow the decline in lung function.
+Taking the aerosol form of tobramycin or aztreonam for a long time, usually every other month, and also continuously taking an oral form of the antibiotic azithromycin may help prevent recurrences of infection and slow the decline in lung function.

 Ivacaftor is a new drug that improves the function of the protein that regulates the transport of chloride and sodium (salt) across cell membranes.
-However, ivacaftor helps only people who have one of the many cystic fibrosis mutations.
-In these people, the drug improves lung function and decreases lung symptoms.
+However, ivacaftor is recommended only for people age 6 years and older who have 1 or 2 copies of a specific cystic fibrosis mutation including G551D, G178R, S549N, S549R, G551S, G1244E, S1251N, S1255P, G1349D, or G970R.
+These mutations are present in only a small proportion of people who have cystic fibrosis.
+In these people, the drug can improve lung function, increase weight, and decrease lung symptoms.
 Doctors are working to develop similar drugs that will help people with other mutations that cause cystic fibrosis.